usds/justice40-tool/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get started.

+## For Developers and Data Scientists

-## Using The Datasets
+### Datasets

 The intermediate steps of the data pipeline and the final output that is consumed by the frontend are all public and can be accessed directly.
 See [DATASETS.md](DATASETS.md) for these direct download links.

-## Local Quickstart
+### Local Quickstart

 If you want to run the entire application locally, see [QUICKSTART.md](QUICKSTART.md).

-## Advanced Guides
+### Advanced Guides

-If you have software experience or more specific use cases, the [project wiki](https://github.com/usds/justice40-tool/wiki) and [INSTALLATION.md](INSTALLATION.md) have more in depth documentation of how to work with this project.
+If you have software experience or more specific use cases, start at [INSTALLATION.md](INSTALLATION.md) for more in depth documentation of how to work with this project.

+### Project Documentation

+For more general documentation on the project that is not related to getting set up, including architecture diagrams and engineering decision logs, see [docs/](docs/).

 ## Glossary